Discussing Intentional Diversity with Summit Public Schools

 Recruiting a Diverse Student Body

 This post is our second in our series on recruiting for diversity.
 Since charter schools are not constrained by residential zoning and segregation, they have a greater ability to recruit for and maintain a diverse student body.
-Many innovative charter schools have intentionally employed efforts to integrate students from different racial and economic backgrounds, including recruitment strategy, location selection, weighted admissions, pedagogy, and school culture.
+Many innovative charter schools have intentionally employed strategies to integrate students from different racial and socioeconomic backgrounds, including recruitment, location selection, weighted admissions, pedagogy, and school culture.

-Lory Pilchik, SchoolMint’s CMO, interviewed Betty Chen Rojas, Summit Public School’s Director of Family Engagement, to discuss why diversity is one of Summit’s core values and how it plays out in student recruitment and in school culture.
-Betty joined Summit in the Spring of 2014, after a career in marketing and general management.
-Read on to hear more about how Betty’s role at Summit taps into her passion for ensuring that every child has a safe environment that promotes both academic and social-emotional development.
+Lory Pilchik interviewed Betty Chen Rojas, Summit Public Schools’ Director of Family Engagement, to discuss why diversity is one of Summit’s core values and how it plays out in student recruitment and school culture.
+Betty joined Summit in the spring of 2014, after a career in marketing and general management.
+Read on to learn more about how Betty’s role at Summit taps into her passion for ensuring that every child has a safe environment that promotes both academic and social-emotional development.

-Family Engagement at Summit includes student recruitment as well as engaging our current parents to support students and our school community.
+Betty Chen Rojas: Family engagement at Summit includes student recruitment as well as engaging our current parents to support students and our school community.
 The role was established in April of 2014 after we moved to a personalized learning model.
 Summit wanted someone at an organization-wide level dedicated to proactively thinking about creating a positive family experience and taking a more strategic and data-driven approach to student recruitment.

 Is diversity defined by socioeconomics and ethnicity?

-We believe, and research shows, that diverse student communities better prepare students for college and their careers where we need to collaborate with diverse groups of people, and appreciate each others’ differences.
+BCR: We believe, and research shows, that diverse student communities better prepare students for college and careers, in which we need to collaborate with diverse groups of people and appreciate each others’ differences.
 Diversity creates a richer community where students can learn from each other.
-The type of intellectual, academic, and emotional learning that can be gained from each other in a diverse school mimic real-world experiences.
+The type of intellectual, academic, and emotional learning that can be gained from each other in a diverse school mimics real-world experiences.

-Summit’s values and benefits resonate in different ways with different populations.
+BCR: Summit’s values and benefits resonate in different ways with different populations.
 Consequently, our messaging needs to be more targeted.
-Our outreach to feeder schools and to community organizations needs to be more focused, which means that our recruitment efforts needs to be different for each community or population.
+Our outreach to feeder schools and to community organizations needs to be more focused, which means that our recruitment efforts need to be different for each community or population.

-It depends on the needs of each school or community.
+BCR: It depends on the needs of each school or community.
 We closely monitor diversity in the application and enrollment process — school by school.
-And, if we’re not meeting particular goals, we develop strategies and tactics based on that data.
-Those strategies could look different based on community, but usually includes some elements of direct marketing, flyers, community outreach, and canvassing at events in that area.
-The use of language, relevant publications, and referral networks also vary by community.
+And, if we’re not meeting particular goals, we develop strategies and tactics based on those data.
+Those strategies could look different based on community, but usually include some elements of direct marketing, flyers, community outreach, and canvassing at events in that area.
+The use of language, relevant publications, and referral networks also varies by community.

-We are intentionally in areas of diverse populations and so, we compare our student population to the local district student population.
-We locate our schools in communities with diverse school districts, which is one of the reasons we expanded to Washington state in Seattle and Tacoma.
+BCR: We are intentionally located in areas with diverse populations and so, we compare our student population to the local district student population.
+We open our schools in communities with diverse school districts, which is one of the reasons we expanded to Washington state in Seattle and Tacoma.

-Will you share how diversity is fostered within a Summit school and can you cite some examples?
+LP: Will you share how diversity is fostered within a Summit school, and can you cite some examples?

-Automation helps with the tracking of data and makes it easier to ‘roll-up’ or aggregate data, analyze and report on data, and ultimately take action based on the information.
+BCR: Automation helps with the tracking of data and makes it easier to ‘roll-up’ or aggregate data, analyze and report on data, and ultimately take action based on the information.
 I use the SchoolMint platform to track application and enrollment progress on a regular basis.
-What is really important to me is tracking our monthly pacing vs prior year on key application and enrollment metrics.
-This includes things like total # of applications and offer to registration conversion by school.
-I can also track the effectiveness of certain marketing tactics with SchoolMint’s how you heard about us question and interest tracker.
+What is really important to me is tracking our monthly pacing vs prior years on key application and enrollment metrics.
+This includes things like total number of applications and offer-to-registration conversion by school.
+I can also track the effectiveness of certain marketing tactics with SchoolMint’s “how you heard about us” question and interest tracker.